acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

     style PIDText fill:#ae8383,stroke:#8f6c6c,stroke-width:1px,color:#000000,font-weight:bold
 ```

-**Diagram Explanation**: This flowchart illustrates the clear separation of responsibilities in the system architecture.
-The Fusion Node handles perception ("what is happening"), the State Manager handles decision making ("what should we do"), and the PID Controller handles motion control ("how do we do it").
-This separation simplifies development, testing, and maintenance.
+**Diagram Explanation**:

-### 1.1.1 Why State Management Matters: Evidence and Analysis
+> **For Beginners**: This diagram shows how information flows through the robot's systems.
+First, the Fusion Node figures out what's happening around the robot.
+Then, the State Manager decides what to do based on that information.
+Finally, the PID Controller converts those decisions into actual motor movements.

-Direct connections between sensor fusion and motor control introduce significant limitations.
-State management provides the critical cognitive layer between perception and action that enables truly intelligent robotic behavior.
+> **For Experts**: This implements a classic three-tier architecture with clear API boundaries, providing strong decoupling between perception, behavior selection, and motion control.
+The unidirectional data flow simplifies testing and allows independent development and optimization of each component.

-#### Problems with Direct Fusion-to-PID Architectures
+#### Evidence and Analysis: Why State Management Matters

 When we tested systems without a state management layer, we observed the following issues: